43 Geography Trivia Questions [With Answers]

 Answer: The Nile, at roughly 6,650 km (4,130 mi).

 Why it trips people: The Amazon won’t stop challenging.
 Brazilian scientists have argued for years that the Amazon is longer (up to 6,992 km), depending on where you put its source.
-The Nile stays the consensus answer in Britannica and National Geographic.
-But the debate isn’t settled.
+The Nile stays the consensus answer in Britannica and most reference works, but the debate isn’t settled, so accept either answer with a good argument attached.

 13. What is the largest ocean on Earth?
 (Easy)